PhatDos/SHUB/task2/README.md

 - Formik for form state management and handling
 - Yup for schema-based form validation
 - CSS (App.css) for styling and error highlighting

+## File structure

+   Since this is a small exercise (a single-page application), I used the App.js component directly instead of separating it into multiple folders.
+The App.css file handles the styling for the entire application.